bdziewierz/swof/README.md

 all rotas are created and maintained by hand.

 This API selects two engineers at random to both complete a half day of support each.
 For the purposes of this system, we assume that we have 10 engineers.
+For simplicity we also assume 7 days work week (no free weekends).

 # Business Rules
 There are some rules and these are liable to change in the future: